FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 but widths MUST be either all absolute or all relative, and it MUST be clear from report which option was used (it is implied from the unit of measurement of any width value).

+RFC 2544 does not specify any stopping conditions, so there is no analogue of width there.

 ### Loss ratio